 We didn't see many reviews for gas cooktops costing less than $1,000, but the Maytag MGC4436BDW (Est. $480) gets good comments from users.
 Unlike most 36-inch gas cooktops, this basic model is available only in white or black, and it lacks the continuous grates found on most high-end cooktops.
 However, it does have automatic re-ignition and five sealed burners, ranging in power from 9,500 to 14,000 Btu.
 The control knobs are mounted front and center on top of the cooktop.
 Maytag's warranty covers parts and labor for one year.

-The Maytag MGC4436BDW has not been included in any professional tests, but it gets uniformly positive reviews from about a dozen owners at HomeDepot.com.
-They say this range is a great value: nice-looking, easy to install and well laid out for convenience.
-One user notes that the wide spacing of burners makes it possible to use all five burners at once, and another finds the center burner handy for keeping one item warm while others finish cooking.
-A couple of users do say the controls take a while to master, however.
-Nonetheless, all users agree that they would recommend this product to a friend.
+The Maytag MGC4436BDW has not been included in any professional tests, but it gets uniformly positive feedback in more than 40 owner reviews posted at HomeDepot.com (including many originally posted at the Maytag web site).
+They say this cooktop is a great value: nice-looking, easy to install and well laid out for convenience.
+One user notes that the wide spacing of burners makes it possible to use all five at once, and another finds the center burner handy for keeping one item warm while others finish cooking.
+Overall, this cooktop earns 4.7 stars, and 98 percent of users say that they would recommend this gas cooktop to a friend.

 Elsewhere in this Report: